If you’re looking for the best and most effective egg substitutes, then you have come to the right place!

 Pin this recipe on Pinterest to save for later

-In this information-guide article, you’ll learn how to substitute eggs effectively in baking and cooking.
+In this guide, you’ll learn how to substitute eggs in whatever recipe you need them!

 Table of Contents

 In every egg substitute option, you should always use the proper amount.
 Here’s an easy guide to know how much you need to get the effect of one egg:

 |Mashed ripe bananas||¼ cup (or 4 tbsp)|